Linear Circuit Analysis

 Texas Instruments | OPA132P | $10^7$ | 10,000 GΩ | 100 Ω | High-speed OpAmp |

-To solve problems with non-ideal OpAmps it is always recommended to replace the OpAmp with it's equivalent circuit shown in Table -1.
+To solve problems with non-ideal OpAmps it is always recommended to replace the OpAmp with its equivalent circuit shown in Fig. 1.
 Then, one can use nodal analysis to compute the sought variables.

 Inverter